 - Don’t forget where your files are: After you’ve building out your tabletop and its assets, it’s easy to forget that the maps and tokens are associated with that computer, not all of your computers.
 There’s no syncing, no remote version of the tabletop.
 I knew this intellectually as I built out the tabletop on my MacBook Pro … and completely forgot that fact when I sat down at my iMac to actually run the game.
 Morale of the story?
 Develop your tabletop assets on the computer you plan to use to run the game.
 This is obvious – after all, it is one of the platform’s major selling points – and yet … I still forgot.

-The original iteration of Owlbear Rodeo clearly set out to be an easy-to-use virtual tabletop that more or less replicates the real-world tabletop experience.
-It lacks the bells and whistles of many of its competitors, but depending on your game, you may not miss them.
+The original iteration of Owlbear Rodeo clearly set out to be an easy-to-use virtual tabletop that replicates the real-world tabletop experience.
+It lacks the bells and whistles of its competitors, but depending on your game, you may not miss them.

 Like any virtual tabletop, Owlbear Rodeo has its idiosyncrasies, but none of them are crippling.
-If you want to get started with a virtual tabletop without having to deal with a ton of fiddly bits and settings, Owlbear Rodeo is for you.
+If you want to get started with a VTT without missing with a ton of fiddly bits, Owlbear Rodeo is for you.